vchaindz/vcn/README.md

 ## Installation

-It's easiest to download the latest version from the [relase page]( https://github.com/vchain-us/vcn/releases).
+It's easiest to download the latest version from the [release page]( https://github.com/vchain-us/vcn/releases).

 ### Installation from Source